Sacramento Digs Gardening logo

 Baked apricots in almond cream

-Apricots baked in almond cream is an easier and faster alternative to a summer dessert.
+Apricots baked in almond cream is an easy summer dessert.
 (Photos: Debbie Arrington)

 A golden fruit for the Golden State, apricots are a favorite California delicacy, especially in June at the start of summer.
 Fragile and delicate, apricots feel special.
 I try to treasure everyone I pick.